arashzjahangiri/FacialExpressions/README.md

 # FacialExpressions
-Detect some facial expressions such as blink, smile, fret.
+It Detects some facial expressions such as wink, smile, angry.
 Also it shows video captures as background to <b>ARKit</b>.

 <br> With help of <b>ARFaceAnchor</b> we can detect facial expressions.